 5. Create clickable dynamic prototypes for different roles to understand the interaction

-Understanding the product's structure allows designers to define the necessity of additional research and helps them to choose an optimal technological solution for further development.
-Thus, it's important to involve a software developer at this stage.
-The developer gets acquainted with how the product is going to work and look, estimates time and specifics of the development phase and gives recommendations according to technical requirements and future software capabilities.
+Understanding the product's structure allows designers to define the necessity of additional research and choose an optimal technological solution for further development.
+A software developer should be involved at this stage.
+The developer gets acquainted with how the product is going to work and look, estimates time and specifics of the development phase, and gives recommendations according to technical requirements and future software capabilities.

 Related article: SaaS web application development principles to be followed

-Сorrections are introduced here.
-Moreover, it's important to finally establish a solution for user tasks implementation.
-Everything must be taken into account because the cost of changes after this stage is extremely high.
+It's during this stage that developers introduce corrections.
+It's important to establish a solution for user task implementation.
+Take everything into account here because the cost of changes after this stage is extremely high.

 Related article: What Influences The Cost Of Software Development Services?